Abhinaenae/BanditGame/README.md

 ```
 ssh bandit0@bandit.labs.overthewire.org -p 2200
 ```
+This will allow you to begin the game.

-I will be adding the solutions to the rest of the levels in seperate folders in clusters of 5, i.e. levels 1 to 5, 6 to 10... and so on.
+I will be adding the solutions to the levels in seperate folders in clusters of 5, i.e. levels 0 to 5, 5 to 10... and so on.